athertahir/deep-learning-time-series-forecasting/chapter_18/Lab16.md

 ```
 Next, the model can be fit on the training data.
 We will use the defaults and disable all
-debugging information during the fit by settingdisp=False.
+debugging information during the fit by setting disp=False.
 ```

 # fit the model